Teplo and the Saturated Internet: A Text-Only Story

 Why It Matters Now

-LLM-based services and bot-driven workflows amplified an old problem, namely signal-to-noise ratio, because most automation tasks do not need CSS layout, animation, or JavaScript execution but instead require reliable text, links, forms, domains, and predictable request behavior.
+LLM-based services and bot-driven workflows amplified an old problem, namely signal-to-noise ratio, because most automation tasks primarily need reliable text, links, forms, domains, and predictable request behavior, with layout animation and JavaScript execution treated as secondary layers.

-Teplo treats pages as analysis and navigation input rather than visual theater, extracting plain text, structured links, forms (including hidden values), domains, and assets in a format that remains stable enough for CLI workflows, GUI workflows, and automation pipelines.
+Teplo treats pages as analysis and navigation input and extracts plain text, structured links, forms (including hidden values), domains, and assets in a format that remains stable enough for CLI workflows, GUI workflows, and automation pipelines.

 Correlation with LLM and Bot Workflows